erizov/Professor/semester_3/lecture_15_greedy_algorithms/huffman/README.md

 ### Application

 5. Can you implement Huffman from memory without looking at the code?
-6. What real-world problem could you solve using Huffman?
+6. What real-world problem could you tackle using Huffman?

 ### Debugging